bigcommerce/dev-docs/docs/stencil-docs/deploying-a-theme/bundling-and-pushing.md

 ## Confirm dependencies

-If you have customized a theme initially downloaded from the BigCommerce Theme Marketplace: Before you package your theme, make sure your theme directory includes all the dependencies that BigCommerce requires for submission.
+If you have customized a theme originally downloaded from the BigCommerce Theme Marketplace: Before you package your theme, make sure your theme directory includes all the dependencies that BigCommerce requires for submission.

 Follow the link for your scenario: